juvenilerex/PremakeDependencyFetcher/README.md

 # Premake Dependency Fetcher
-A simple LUA script to that you can incorporate into your Premake project for dependency fetching.
+A simple LUA script that you can incorporate into your Premake build system for dependency fetching.

 # Requirements
 You must have Git installed on your machine in order to use this script: